 After their initial upgrade payment, we process their membership renewal payment on the 1st of each month moving forward.

 If an existing patron downgrades their membership, they'll experience no change.
 Since they aren't unlocking new content and have paid for the current month in total, there is no need for an additional payment.

 When their membership renews on the 1st of the month, their membership access and payment amount will reflect their new subscription.

 What do my patrons experience if I switch from per creation to charge upfront?

 We will honour your most recent billing selection.
 When you switch to charge upfront, it will override your previous billing model.

-For example, let's say you change from billing per creation to charge upfront on 14 September.
-Any paid posts you had published in September are invalid when you switch.
-Your existing patrons will be billed their subscription amount x 1 on 1 October.
+For example, let’s say you change from billing per creation to charge upfront on 14 February.
+Any paid posts you published in September are invalid when you switch.
+Your existing patrons will be billed their subscription amount x 1 on 1 March.
 In the future, existing patrons will have their subscription payments processed on the 1st of each month.

 It's a good idea to let patrons know about upcoming billing changes.
 They may be inclined to increase their membership level if they know that their terms will change.